chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 ### Type `submit`

-- The `submit` type creates a button that the user can click to submit the contents of a form to the server.
+- The `submit` type creates a button that the user can click to submit the **contents of a form** to the server.
+  - Note: `type=button` displays a button but doesn't submit a form by default.
+You must attach an "event handler" (which we'll discuss in a later course) to the button that tells the browser what should happen when the user clicks it.

 - The `action` attribute on the `form` tag specifies the URL of the server that will receive the form data when the user submits it, but you can override that by using the `formaction` attribute.

 ```html